jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 By going this route, you can separate your functional/acceptance test from your unit test.
 You can first test that a function has been called, then separately test that the called function returns expected values.

-Sinon can also be used to provide DOM interaction testing with shallow rendering, where it would otherwise require you to use `mount()`.
+Sinon can also be used to provide DOM interaction testing with shallow rendering, where you would otherwise be required to use `mount()` and simulate interactions with jsdom.

 ```js
 import { shallow } from 'enzyme';